SEXUAL MOLESTATION

 The problems with analytical methods include that the client and the counselor may not be aware of the depth or real effects of the problem, since it usually occurred years before and memories can be hard to access accurately in these cases.
 Therefore, they may miss the real problem altogether, gloss over important facts, and sometimes the patient is misled and learns to blame the wrong person entirely.
 This is why it is much less effective than the second method.
 Counseling may be needed for years, as well, and often it is.
 This is costly and many people cannot afford it or do not want to go through such as lengthy process.

-Energetically, it requires drastically raising the bodyÕs level of adaptive energy.
-When this is done, the brain automatically will begin to process past traumas on its own in quite amazing ways.
+2. A nutritional balancing program.
+This works by dramatically raising the bodyÕs level of adaptive energy.
+When this is done, the brain automatically begins to process past traumas on its own in quite amazing ways.

 From the perspective of systems theory, this approach has to do with breaking vicious cycles in as many places as possible to free the mind from its Òpositive feedback loopsÓ that keep one stuck or focused on the past in a negative way.